kieranbarker/docker-cupcakes/README.md

 ## Use Docker Compose

 This works, but it's difficult to remember all these commands and flags!
 Using Docker Compose, we can configure all of our services in a single `compose.yaml` file and spin them up with a single command.
+And even better, Docker Compose automatically adds the services to the same network.

 To build both images, we can run `docker compose build`.
 Then to spin everything up, we can run `docker compose up`.
 To tear everything down, we can run `docker compose down`.